Research

 with Redouane Elkamhi, Daniel Kim, and Marco Salerno

-Review of Corporate Finance Studies, 2024, SSRN version, [+ bibtex]
+Review of Corporate Finance Studies, forthcoming, SSRN version, [+ bibtex]

 Dynamic capital structure model